Do you need to have your faucet replaced? Now before you remove the old one from the sink, your replacement should obviously be on hand and ready.

 2. If your faucet comes with a decorative cover plate, you can secure it from below by screwing locknuts with washers onto the cover plate bolts.

-3. Now connect the pre-attached supply tubing to the shutoff valves using compression fittings.
+3. Now connect the pre-attached flexible water hose to the shutoff valves using compression fittings.